spawnmarvel/todo-and-current/README.md

 ---

-* IP21, CIMIO, REPEAT and REPEAT, do all in chm
+* IP21, CIMIO, REPEAT and REPEAT, do all in chm.
+REPEAT and REPEAT.
 * Remember sqlplus on localhost

 </p>
 </details>

-## Plan misc
+### Plan misc

 <details><summary>Plan misc overview</summary>